 Incineration is planned on the basis of an optimization program, which allows us to determine the hourly waste streams of the various composite wastes, taking into account the heat load of the furnace.

 Flue gas from the afterburner enters the heat recovery boiler where the recovered heat is used to produce steam.
-The steam exceeding the demand of our plant is sold, or, alternatively, is used to generate electricity.
+The steam exceeding the demand of our plant is sold.

 Flue gas cleaning